heremaps/xyz-documentation/docs/cli/cli.md

 here xyz upload YOUR_SPACE_ID -f /Users/dhatb/data.csv -i unique_id
 ```

 Upload data to a Space named YOUR_SPACE_ID with a unique ID of unique_id.
+This should be used if your data has truly unique identifiers.
+Note that many GIS systems will assign incrementing integers that conflict across files.

-##### Upload with assign
+##### Upload and assign tags

 ```
 here xyz upload YOUR_SPACE_ID -f file.geojson -a
 ```

-Uploads data and provides a list of keynames and previews the first few values.
+Uploads data and allows users to select tags from a list of feature keynames, with a preview of the first few values.
+These tags can be used to filter data when querying the HERE XYZ API.

 ###### Response

-The resulting values are for example:
+Use the up and down arrows to navigate, and the space bar to select values:

 ```
 1: year: 1996, 2005, 2015